Yelp/mrjob/docs/guides/spark.rst

 Unlike with streaming jobs, you can't wrap Spark jobs in :doc:`setup scripts <setup-cookbook>`;
-once Spark starts operating on serialized data, it's operating in pure Python/Java on serialized data and there's not a way to slip in a shell script.
+once Spark starts operating on serialized data, it's operating in pure Python/Java and there's not a way to slip in a shell script.

 If you're running in EMR, you can use
 :doc:`bootstrap scripts <emr-bootstrap-cookbook>` to set up your